peterinhukou/Econometrics/README.md

 In this repository, I attach 4 assignments accomplished by R. I remember I got 90 for PS1, 100 for each of PS2-PS4.
 Here I also attach Rimage for each assignment.

-I select Nintendo as my individual project topic.
+I select Nintendo as my research topic of individual project.
+Collecting 38-quarter revenue from Nintendo's website, regressing it with iPhone quantity, I found for 1 unit of iPhone sold, Nintendo's revenue will decrease by US$60.